Preamble

 Types in multi-catch should be disjoined(one shouldn't be base class of the other)!
 Otherwise - Compile Error!

-block can handle more than one type of exceptions - it's called multi-catchTypes in multi-catch should be disjoined(one shouldn't be base class of the other)!
+catch block can handle more than one type of exceptions - it's called multi-catchTypes in multi-catch should be disjoined(one shouldn't be base class of the other)!
 Otherwise - Compile Error!

 public void doSomethingRight {